 ECW clothing and accessories will be provided to you at no charge at the Christchurch Clothing Distribution Center (CDC).
 The clothing is functional, sturdy, and cost-effective.
-It includes special items of outerwear required for the Antarctic climate, such as parkas and boots.
+It includes special items of outerwear, such as parkas and boots that protect participants in the Antarctic environment during emergency or survival situations.
 Most ECW is in men's sizes but will fit both men and women.
 Proper clothing fit and functionality are important to achieve maximum protection.
 Be sure to provide accurate measurements on the ECW form submitted with your travel/deployment forms.
 In addition, it is important that you try on and test all ECW clothing at your fitting session (including boots) to ensure it is fully operational (check all zippers!).
 Any sizing errors will be corrected at that time.
 If you expect to gain weight while in Antarctica, which is common, select clothing that fits loosely.
 There will be no additional clothing issued once you are in Antarctica.

-The type and amount of clothing you receive depends on where you work and what your job entails.
+The type and amount of clothing you receive depends on where you work.
 Most, but not all, ECW clothing is mandatory.
+Participants who have recently deployed through USAP may substitute some or all of the USAP-supplied ECW gear with their own clothing.
 If you are new to the program, you must take all the clothing issued to you according to the USAP ECW Policy.